boalyyance/cloud-security-portfolio/projects/risk-assessment/README.md

 - Complete the security controls and compliance checklist.

-- Identify gaps in security controls and compliance
+- Identify gaps in security controls and compliance.

-- Provide actionable recommendations to improve overall security posture
+- Provide actionable recommendations to improve overall security posture.

 ## Methodology